New Zealand EM class electric multiple unit: Refurbishment

-In 1995 a major refurbishment program of the class began, with the EMUs repainted in the then standard Tranz Rail Cato light blue and yellow livery with new seats and brighter interiors.
-This refurbishment program was completed by 2002.
+In 1995 a major refurbishment programme of the class began, with the EMUs repainted in the then standard Tranz Rail Cato light blue and yellow livery with new seats and brighter interiors.
+This refurbishment programme was completed by 2002.

 Other minor upgrades were made in the mid-2000s, replacing the original diamond pantographs with single-arm ones and adding ditch lights.

 In 2008 a proposed refurbishment was deferred until the new Matangi units were available.
 The projected expenditure was $23.3 million in 2008 - 2009.
 The prototype refurbished unit was completed at the end of 2010.

 EM 1373 and ET 3373 were fully refurbished to ascertain unit costs and gauge public opinion, including repainting into the new Metlink livery.
 A decision to refurbish others in the fleet was made on 10 March 2011 as part of an $88 million rail upgrade package, instead of purchasing more Matangi.
 In August 2012 GWRC announced its preference for ordering 35 more Matangi units instead of refurbishing the remaining units.